Table of Contents

-- Atypical symptoms: a chronic cough, even asthma attacks as a secondary symptom of the food aspiration
+- Atypical symptoms include a chronic cough and asthma attacks as a secondary symptom of food aspiration

-It is crucial to find out whether the patient was taking regular medication at the time of the manifestation of any of the listed symptoms.
+It is important to find out whether the patient was taking regular medication when any of these symptoms manifested.

-Unfortunately, in most cases, a physical examination is not really informative, hence it is vital to estimate the nourishment of the patient.
-Collagen vascular disease may produce deformed joints, telangiectasia, various rashes, calcinosis, sclerodactyly.
+In most cases, physical examination is not informative; therefore, it is important to estimate the patient’s level of nourishment.
+Collagen vascular disease may produce deformed joints, telangiectasia, various rashes, calcinosis, and sclerodactyly.

-The most common symptoms of gastroesophageal reflux are:
+The most common symptoms of gastroesophageal reflux include the following: